... Skip to main content

 What to Do if Your Kidney Blood Test Results Are Abnormal

 If your kidney blood test results are abnormal, it is imperative to follow up with your healthcare provider for further evaluation.
-Abnormal findings may indicate underlying kidney issues or other health concerns that require prompt attention.
+Abnormal findings may indicate underlying kidney issues or other health concerns that require prompt attention and evaluation.
 Depending on the results, additional testing or referrals to specialists, such as nephrologists, may be necessary for further investigation.

 Your doctor will clarify the implications of the abnormal results and guide you through the next steps.
-Understanding what these results mean for your health is essential in developing an appropriate management plan.
+Understanding the implications of these results for your health is essential in developing an effective management plan.
 Early intervention can significantly influence the progression of potential kidney disease, so maintaining open communication with your provider is essential.

 Recommended Follow-Up Frequency After an Abnormal Result